-Nov 3, 2022
+November 3, 2022

 Understanding Plant Spacing for Optimal Field Layout

 Determining the appropriate plant spacing for your field is a crucial consideration that impacts crop health, efficiency of cultural practices, and overall yield.
-In this blog post, we will explore three distinct plant spacing metrics – bed spacing, row spacing, and in-row spacing – and provide insights into ideal plant densities for different crop types.
+In this blog post, we will explore three distinct plant spacing metrics for cannabis – bed spacing, row spacing, and in-row spacing – and provide insights into ideal plant densities for different crop types.

 Bed Spacing, Row Spacing, and In-Row Spacing